hvianna/audioMotion-analyzer/coverpage.md

 > A high-resolution real-time audio spectrum analyzer JavaScript module with no dependencies

-- Visualize discrete frequencies or octave bands
+- Single or dual channel view of discrete FFT frequencies or up to 240 bands
 - High-resolution (retina / HiDPI ready) fullscreen support
 - Easy to use, yet super customizable
 - No dependencies, \~25kB minified file